-Staff are expected to act in a professional manner when representing HC of FA.Drugs, alcohol, and firearms are not allowed in the HC of FA offices or homes.
+Staff are expected to act in a professional manner when representing HCFA.

-It is preferred to have at least two people, HC of FA or church staff, in the offices/churches at all times.
+It is preferred to have at least two people, HCFA or church staff, in the offices/churches at all times.
 If a staff member must meet with a client alone, the staff member should inform someone of their whereabouts.
 Staff should keep the doors locked when in the building alone.

 Staff should remain calm and utilize conflict resolution and de-escalation skills when working with difficult clients or during staff disagreements.
 Yelling, swearing, and fighting are not considered professional behavior.

 If a client or other individual becomes violent, or threatens a staff member with violence, staff should call 9-1-1 and notify staff in the building.
 Staff should follow the guidelines from the police.

 Staff members are supervised directly by the Director.
 The Director must report to the Board of Directors.
 The Director may consult with the Executive Board (President, Vice-president, Treasurer, Secretary) if the entire board is not available.
 Staff and the Director must abide by the bylaws of the organization.

 Interns who require weekly supervision will be given a set time to meet, dependent on availability of schedules.

 The eligibility requirements of the Transitional Housing and Emergency Assistance programs are as follows: (see specific sheets pertaining to Transitional and Emergency Assistance).

 - Families must have children under 18 in their care.

 - Families must have a connection to Fort Atkinson or the School District of Fort Atkinson.